ubilabs/project-template/jshint-grunt-setup.md

 },
 ```

-Add githooks task to the taskrunner (it will create the hooks evertime).
+Add githooks task to the taskrunner (it will create the hooks evertime you start that task).
 Or add this to `package.json` (and it will create the hooks after install):

 ```
 "scripts": {